raihan2bd/weather-forecast/README.md

 # 💻 Weather Forecast <a name="about-project"></a>

 > **Weather-Forecast** is a Microverce React capstone project.
-Using this project users can see a list of countries with a region with country details and also see the weather of that country.
+Using this project users can see a list of countries in a particularl region with country details and also see the weather of that country.

 ## 🛠 Built With <a name="built-with"></a>